dog-cat-dog/frog-yes-study/README.md

 # frog-yes-study
-First platform game to study
+Simple platform game where you control a ninja frog and have to catch strawberries!